Free OCR Tools to Extract Text from Images – Top Picks

 Cuneiform

-Cuneiform is also a reliable open-source OCR tool that works for Linux users.
-And it is known to work better for handwritten text as compared to other OCR tools.
+Cuneiform is a dependable open-source OCR tool tailored for Linux users.
+It is especially effective for handwritten text compared to other OCR technologies.

-I didn’t get a chance to try these tools on Linux, but here’s a quick comparison of these OCR tools to give you an idea.
+Although I haven’t personally tested these tools on Linux, here is a quick comparison of these OCR tools to give you an idea.

 Download Cuneiform